Kellyanne Conway And Madonna Are Compared

 “What powerful political woman is mocked for her clothes, is the target of pictures on Twitter depicting her as haggard and is routinely called a witch and a bitch?
 If you guessed Hillary Clinton, you’re right.
 But if you guessed Kellyanne Conway, you’re right, too.”

-The article adds that misogyny is a bipartisan exercise and how striking it is that anger towards female politicians is expressed by both men and woman.
+The article adds that misogyny is a bipartisan exercise and how striking it is that anger toward female politicians is expressed by both men and woman.

 Kellyanne Conway dealt with the theme of misogyny in an interview with CBS This Morning.
 But first, Kellyanne revealed that she has full Secret Service protection after several threats.
 She also said she never “sold her soul” to be in the White House; she made more money in one and a half speeches than she will make the entire year in the White House.
 As CBS News notes, Conway became the first woman to manage and win a presidential race.